mubashirsidiki/ai-coach/README.md

-# 🤖 AI Career Coach
+# 🤖 AI Career Coach Proj

 A modern full-stack application built with cutting-edge technologies to help guide your career path.